ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Introduction

 To bridge this gap, we introduce and formulate a novel problem setting: \textbf{E}mbodied \textbf{Q}uestion\textbf{s} \textbf{A}nswering (EQsA).
 As shown in \Cref{fig:figure_1}, an agent is presented with an initial set of questions and must handle additional follow-up queries that arise later.
 This setting requires an agent not only to answer individual questions but also to manage a dynamic task list and strategically plan its exploration to gather information for concurrent objectives.

-We propose \textbf{Para}llel \textbf{E}mbodied \textbf{Q}uestion\textbf{s} \textbf{A}nswering (ParaEQsA), a novel framework designed specifically to tackle the EQsA problem.
-ParaEQsA integrates a priority-planning module to dynamically schedule questions, and a group memory module shared among questions to reduce repeated exploration.
-It parallelizes exploration by considering the urgency, dependencies, and informational overlap between questions, enabling the agent to operate more efficiently and responsively in complex, dynamic scenarios.
+We propose \textbf{Con}current \textbf{E}mbodied \textbf{Q}uestion\textbf{s} \textbf{A}nswering (ConEQsA), a framework tailored for the EQsA problem.
+The term \emph{concurrent} means that multiple questions are kept in-flight through urgency-aware scheduling and a shared group memory, while physical exploration remains single-threaded.
+ConEQsA enables concurrent progress by considering the urgency, dependencies, and informational overlap between questions, enabling the agent to operate more efficiently and responsively in complex, dynamic scenarios.

-Furthermore, to facilitate research and evaluation in this domain, we introduce the \textbf{P}arallel \textbf{A}synchronous \textbf{E}mbodied \textbf{Q}uestion\textbf{s} (PAEQs) dataset, the first benchmark designed for the EQsA task.
-PAEQs is developed based on the Habitat-Matterport 3D Research Dataset (HM3D) with photo-realistic and diverse indoor 3D scans \cite{ramakrishnan2021hm3d}.
-It features complex scenarios with multiple interdependent and asynchronous questions.
-To complement this dataset, we also propose novel evaluation metrics to capture successful attempts for EQsA, including the \textbf{D}irect \textbf{A}nswer \textbf{R}ate (DAR) and \textbf{N}ormalized \textbf{U}rgency-\textbf{W}eighted \textbf{L}atency (NUWL), balancing answer accuracy with the punctuality to urgent queries.
+Furthermore, we introduce the \textbf{C}oncurrent \textbf{A}synchronous \textbf{E}mbodied \textbf{Q}uestion\textbf{s} (CAEQs) dataset, the first benchmark designed for EQsA based on the Habitat-Matterport 3D Research Dataset (HM3D) \cite{ramakrishnan2021hm3d}.
+As a fair evaluation protocol, CAEQs features asynchronous follow-up questions and \emph{human-annotated} urgency labels, and we propose novel metrics including Direct Answer Rate (DAR) and Normalized Urgency-Weighted Latency (NUWL) to evaluate knowledge reuse and urgency-aware responsiveness alongside accuracy.

-In summary, our primary contributions are threefold: \begin{itemize} \item We introduce and formulate EQsA, a novel problem setting that requires an agent to answer a set of initial questions and asynchronous follow-up questions in parallel, reflecting realistic human-robot interactions. \item We propose ParaEQsA, a practical framework engineered to solve the EQsA problem, featuring a novel priority planning and question scheduling mechanism. \item We develop the PAEQs dataset, the first benchmark for the EQsA task, and introduce a suite of new metrics, including DAR and NUWL, for a comprehensive and nuanced evaluation of agent performance. \end{itemize}
+In summary, our primary contributions are threefold: \begin{itemize} \item We introduce and formulate EQsA, a novel problem setting that requires an agent to answer a set of initial questions and asynchronous follow-up questions concurrently, reflecting realistic human-robot interactions. \item We propose ConEQsA, a concurrent agentic framework engineered to solve the EQsA problem, featuring a novel priority planning and question scheduling mechanism. \item We develop the CAEQs dataset, the first benchmark for the EQsA task, and introduce a suite of new metrics, including DAR and NUWL, providing a comprehensive and fair evaluation protocol for EQsA methods. \end{itemize}